-\ UPI mandate end time and date shall be at 5:00 pm on the Bid/Offer Closing Date.

-QIBs and Non-Institutional Investors can neither revise their bids downwards nor cancel/withdraw their Bids.
+- UPI mandate end time and date was at 5:00 pm on the Bid/Offer Closing Date. - QIBs and Non-Institutional Investors could neither revise their bids downwards nor cancel/withdraw their Bids.

-On the Bid/Offer Closing Date, the Bids shall be uploaded until:
+On the Bid/Offer Closing Date, the Bids were uploaded until:

 - (i) 4.00 p.m.
-IST in case of Bids by QIBs and Non-Institutional Investors; and - (ii) until 5.00 p.m.
-IST or such extended time as permitted by the Stock Exchanges, in case of Bids by Retail Individual Investors and Eligible Employees Bidding in the Employee Reservation Portion.
+IST in case of Bids by QIBs and Non-Institutional Investors; and - until 5.00 p.m.
+IST. (ii)